House passes human trafficking legislation

 A person convicted of human trafficking would also owe restitution to the victim equal to value of the victim's forced labor.

-The measure also adds extra protections for victims of human trafficking, supporters said, to ensure they aren't charged as accessories to the crime if they were forced to participate.
+The measure also includes extra protections for victims of human trafficking, supporters said, to ensure they aren't charged as accessories to the crime if they were forced to participate.

 "It takes criminalization of the victim out of the process," said Rep. Elizabeth Thomson, an Albuquerque Democrat and co-sponsor of the bill.
 "We don't want victims to be further traumatized."